lehins/python-wepay/docs/source/index.rst

 causes:

-* either there is a problem connecting to a WePay server (internet connection is down, WePay server is down, request times out, ssl validation failed, etc) in which case a call will raise :exc:`~wepay.exceptions.WePayConnectionError`.
+* either there is a problem connecting to a WePay server (internet connection is down, WePay server is down, request times out, ssl validation failed, etc.) in which case a call will raise :exc:`~wepay.exceptions.WePayConnectionError`.
 If the cause is timeout, consider increasing ``timeout`` value during :class:`~wepay.api.WePay`